mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

 	<figcaption>Dull greens and blues or grays work great for darkening facial hair and adding shadows beneath the chin.</figcaption>
 </figure>

 If you remember back to my previous guide, green and red are complementary colors.
 One way of accentuating a color is by surrounding it with its complement.
-I use this trick often when painting female faces when I want to call out their lips by painting the shadows in glazes of blue or green.
+I use this trick often when painting female faces, when I want to call out their lips by painting the shadows with glazes of blue or green.

 <figure>
 	<a href="{{ site.url }}/images/paper-53-face-lips-lg.jpg">